Support Us Button Widget

 Photo by CLTtoday

-“This is going to be a world-class event,” legendary sportscaster and Charlotte native Jim Nance recently told the crowd full of city representatives, media, and Truist employees.
+“This is going to be a world-class event,” legendary sportscaster and Charlotte native Jim Nantz recently told the crowd full of city representatives, media, and Truist employees.
 Officials with the Truist Championship announced community-focused programming and initiatives that go beyond the tournament in Charlotte.

 What’s on the tee